davidgeorgewilliams/Workflow/README.md

 This example not only showcases the simplicity and elegance with which Workflows handles concurrent operations but also highlights the ease with which computationally intensive tasks can be parallelized, resulting in significant performance gains.
 It's an ideal framework for businesses and engineers looking to optimize their processing capabilities, reduce latency, and achieve superior throughput in their applications.

 ## Class Overview and Usage

+The `Workflows` library exposes a high-level API for constructing and executing workflows composed of dependent tasks, enabling efficient parallel processing.
+The API is centered around four main
+constructs: `Workflow`, `WorkerPool`, `Worker`, and `ThreadPool`.

 ### Workflow